ScooloV/bbpedia/docs/core_rules.md

 move further and their activation comes to an end:

-« *MEASURE RANGE AND DECLARE TARGET SQUARE:*
+MEASURE RANGE AND DECLARE TARGET SQUARE:*

 The range ruler may be used to determine the range between the throwing player and any possible target squares, before the target square is chosen and declared.

-« *TEST FOR QUALITY:* The coach of the player performing the action rolls a D6 to determine the
+TEST FOR QUALITY:* The coach of the player performing the action rolls a D6 to determine the

 quality of the throw.

-« *RESOLVE THROW:* Where the thrown player lands, and
+RESOLVE THROW:* Where the thrown player lands, and

 how easily, depends upon the quality of the throw.
 If the throw is fumbled, the thrown player is dropped and will bounce.